Inflect logo

 Natural Disaster Risk

-The Netherlands has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-The country's infrastructure is purpose-built to manage its unique environmental challenges.
+Leiden has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+The primary environmental hazards are related to water management, which is a core area of expertise in the Netherlands.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business